Revelation 1:19

 church of Ephesus is something very similar to what He will say to each of the

-seven churches, and it’s very similar to things that he said when He was on the
+seven churches, and it is very similar to things that he said when He was on

-ear, let him hear what the Spirit says unto the churches; To him that overcomes
+that has an ear, let him hear what the Spirit says unto the churches; To him

-will I give to eat of the tree of life, which is in the midst of the paradise
+that overcomes will I give to eat of the tree of life, which is in the midst of

 There is a message that can come directly